Ultimate auto repair labor guide

 An estimate is just that — an estimate or prediction of the timing and cost of a job.
 As a result, estimates may not cover all the expenses needed to finish a repair.

 In this sense, auto repair quotes are similar to estimates.
-However, the purpose of auto repair quotes is different as they give customers and insurance companies an expert opinion on the total cost of auto repairs.
+However, our research indicates that the purpose of auto repair quotes is different as they give customers and insurance companies an expert opinion on the total cost of auto repairs.

 Auto repair quotes are referred to if disputes arise over service or billing, which happens more often than you think.
-Even experienced mechanics can’t see all the damage until they disassemble the vehicle.
+Through our practical knowledge, even experienced mechanics can’t see all the damage until they disassemble the vehicle.

 Upon vehicle inspection and disassembly, it’s common to find more areas for repair not included in the original estimate.